files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 Show which process is locking a file by @gave92 in #8809 Possibly fix app hung on start by @gave92 in #8847
-Fix for pasting in search box by @puppetsw in #8811 feat(widgets): Reduce default padding by @lukeblevins in #8851 Fixed Disconnect Drive Icon by @esibruti in #8854
+Fix for pasting in search box by @puppetsw in #8811 Fixed Disconnect Drive Icon by @esibruti in #8854
 Fix Ctrl+L on homepage by @gave92 in #8861
 Moved FileSystemDialog to Files.Backend by @d2dyno1 in #8857
 Avoid throwing NRE when getting path suggestions on Home by @gave92 in #8871 Fixed conflicts dialog by @d2dyno1 in #8876
-Add double click to go up gesture by @gave92 in #8878 Auto refresh file list in network shares by @gave92 in #8831 Bump CommunityToolkit.Mvvm from 8.0.0-preview2 to 8.0.0-preview3 by @dependabot in #8879 Improves Setting DateFormat by @cinqmilleans in #8875
+Auto refresh file list in network shares by @gave92 in #8831 Bump CommunityToolkit.Mvvm from 8.0.0-preview2 to 8.0.0-preview3 by @dependabot in #8879 Improves Setting DateFormat by @cinqmilleans in #8875